Quantum molecules

 What you get out

 2.)
-Generation of infrared ultrafast laser pulses
+Molecular control with infrared ultrafast laser pulses

 Scientific project